BriskBison/Power-Bi_and_SQL-Symphony/README.md

-I AM STILL WORKING ON THIS PROJECT, IT IS NOT FULLY FINISHED YET :)

 Hello,

 in this work I present several dashboards in the Power Bi program and queries in the MS SQL Server program.